blooop/devcontainer-features/src/pixi/README.md

 "postCreateCommand": "bash /usr/local/devcontainer-features/pixi/post-create.sh"
 ```

-This will ensure your Pixi packages are persisted between container rebuilds and are automatically installed on container startup.
+This will ensure your Pixi packages are persisted between container recreations and automatically installed on container startup.